 “Boh.
 I have no idea.
 Wait.
 Aren’t they twins?”

-“Hmm… I think you’re right…,” said Elisabeth and looked at the photo of Catarina and Renauld.
-“Do you think that Amanda broke up with Zac because her grandma’s found a prince for her?”
+“Hmm… I think you’re right…,” pondered Elisabeth and looked at the photo of Catarina and Renauld.
+“Do you think that Amanda broke up with Zac because her grandma has found a prince for her?”

-“I hope not… for Zac,” said Finn and grabbed another piece of breakfast calzone.
+“I hope not… for Zac,” said Finn and grabbed another slice.